tekunotri/solarlighthud-redux/readme.md

 * Added support for Cowerhouse's flank route countdown HUD.
 * Added support for bumper car minigames.
 * Reduxed CTF HUD, with consideration for mutators like Mannpower, Special Delivery and Haarp.
+	* Haarp no longer breaks.
 * Reduxed PASS Time HUD.
+Default appearance has no bonus goal meter, since it fills rather quick through passing and lasts a long time.
-Customization menu includes a 4v4 version with no "bonus" meter, and a "ball only" mode, also intended for 4v4 gameplay.
+	* Customization menu includes a version based on the one shown in MEME vs. META, and also a "ball only" mode, intended for 4v4 gameplay.
 * Minmodes are included for each PASS Time HUD, each one varying slightly depending on which option you picked.
 (TODO: Default PASS Minmode)
 * Every official PD map has been checked for issues and some fixes were made on a per-map basis, since PD lets me do that.
 * Tried to edit the HUD used in Perks but it's still a bit jank due to limitations, sorry.